About your DC benefits

 Transferring out

-Before you retire, you may be able to take your savings out of the Fund completely and put them into another registered pension arrangement.
+Before you retire, you may be able to take your savings out of the Credit Suisse Section completely and put them into another registered pension arrangement.
 You will need to check the receiving pension arrangement can accept the transfer.
 Beware of pension scams – see Pension scams for more information.

-You can transfer your Fund benefits to the Credit Suisse Master Trust if you already have benefits in it.
+You can transfer your Credit Suisse Section benefits to the Credit Suisse Master Trust if you already have benefits in it.
 This option is not available if you don’t have existing benefits in the Master Trust.

-Transferring out could give you access to more flexible retirement options that are not available from the Fund.
-Go to the Retirement options outside the Fund page for more information.
+Transferring out could give you access to more flexible retirement options that are not available from the Credit Suisse Section.
+Go to the Retirement options outside the Credit Suisse Section page for more information.
 Go to Do it online for details of the online modellers available to help you explore your options.

 Let's look at an example